Web-Dev-Collaborative/Medium_Articles/Originals/2021-03-13_Everything-You-Need-To-Know-About-Relational-Databases--SQL--PostgreSQL-and-Sequelize-To-Build--8acb68284a98.md

 ```
  {#20be .graf .graf--pre .graf-after--p name="20be"}
 // Get the airport name from the command line and store it
-// in the variable “name”.
+// in the variable "name".
 Pass that value to the
 // selectAirportsByName function.
 const name = process.argv[2];
 // console.log(name);